Partners in Response and Resilience

 Possibly.
 After the Fall 2017 disasters, we found that we were able to connect with diocesan leaders and impacted clergy using video conference calls.
 This allowed us to be in regular contact without physically traveling to a disaster-impacted area, which reduced the need to deploy.
-In recent months, partners have traveled to the diocese of West Texas, Central Florida, Southeast Florida, Texas and Los Angeles.

 If Partners do deploy, they will typically go when local leadership is ready for assistance to help with program planning and care for caregivers.
 They then return at regular intervals over the next several years to provide continuing support.
 Like the disciples, Partners typically travel in twos.

 Do you pay me?

 Sorry, no, but we do cover expenses if you are traveling to do work for Partners.

 Didn’t the group used to just be called Partners in Response?
 What’s with the new name?

 This year Episcopal Relief & Development hopes to expand Partners to include resilience-building and preparedness activities.
 We hope to better use the Church’s gifts of amazing facilitators, tenacious community organizers, creative adult education professionals and other talented ministry leaders to help equip The Episcopal Church to support vulnerable people during times of disaster and crisis.

 For all other questions or concerns, call or email Lura Steele at email@example.com or Katie Mears at firstname.lastname@example.org.

 We hope you will apply!
 Please submit your application by April 15th.
 We will review the applications and conduct a round of phone interviews.
 Selected applicants will participate in a discernment retreat June 22-26th.